Recovery and Why it’s Important.

 If you need to take a couple more days off a week from your workouts to find that balance in your life, just ensure your diet remains consistently healthy and nutritious.
 Another great way to recover from workouts besides rest is getting enough nutrients into your body.
 Proteins, carbs, and fats all play an important role in your body, so don’t stray away from any of those categories and lean towards whole food options to get in those micronutrients as well.

-Consuming CBD to replenish your endocannabinoid system; by binding to receptors in that system that help and protect your entire neural network, homeostasis, immune balance and stress recovery (reduction of pain and inflammation), is a great way to aid in your recovery.
+Consuming hemp extract to replenish your endocannabinoid system; by binding to receptors in that system that help and protect your entire neural network, homeostasis, immune balance and stress recovery (reduction of pain and inflammation), is a great way to aid in your recovery.

 Genesee produces products that are already a part of most health enthusiasts’ diets.
-With the bonus of CBD as an added ingredient, our products give that extra boost of recovery and all-around health and wellness benefits to you and our Genesee community.
+With the bonus of hemp extract as an added ingredient, our products give that extra boost of recovery and all-around health and wellness benefits to you and our Genesee community.